Pattern Masking for Dictionary Matching: Introduction

+Unfortunately, potential matches happen quite often~\cite{rlsurv}.
+A common approach~\cite{chi18,podsbestpaper18} to deal with potential matches is to conduct a manual clerical review, where a domain expert looks at the attribute values in record pairs and then makes a manual match or non-match decision.
+At the same time, to comply with policies and legislation, one needs to prevent domain experts from inferring the identity of the people represented in the manually assessed record pairs~\cite{chi18}.
+The challenge is to achieve desired data protection/utility guarantees; i.e.~enabling a domain expert to make good decisions without inferring peoples' identities.

 To address this challenge, we can solve {\PPSM} twice, for a potential match $(q_1,q_2)$.
 The first time we use as input the query string $q_1$ and a reference dictionary (database) $\mathcal{D}$ containing personal records from a sufficiently large population (typically, much larger than the databases to be linked).
 The second time, we use as input $q_2$ instead of $q_1$.
 Since each masked $q$ derived by solving {\PPSM} matches at least $z$ records in $\mathcal{D}$, the domain expert would need to distinguish between at least $z$ individuals in $\mathcal{D}$ to be able to infer the identity of the individual corresponding to the masked string.
 The underlying assumption is that $\mathcal{D}$ contains one record per individual.
-Also, some wildcards from one masked string can be superimposed on another to ensure that the expert does not gain more knowledge from stitching the two strings together, and the resulting strings would still match at least $z$ records in $\mathcal{D}$.
-Offering such privacy is desirable in real record linkage systems where sensitive databases containing personal data are being linked~\cite{Kum2014jamia,vatsalan2017hbbdt}.
+Also, some wildcards from one masked string can be superimposed on another to ensure that the expert does not gain more knowledge from combining the two strings, and the resulting strings would still match at least $z$ records in $\mathcal{D}$.
+Thus, by solving {\PPSM} in this setting, we provide privacy guarantees alike $z$-map~\cite{sweeneythesis}; a variant of the well-studied $z$-anonymity~\cite{10.1145/275487.275508} privacy model.\footnote{The notation used for such privacy models is generally $k$ instead of $z$, e.g.\ $k$-anonymity~\cite{Samarati1998protecting,sweeneythesis}.} In $z$-map, each record of a dataset must match at least $z$ records in a reference dataset, from which the dataset is derived.
+In our setting, we consider a pattern that is not necessarily contained in the reference dataset.
+Offering such privacy is desirable in real record linkage systems where databases containing personal data are being linked~\cite{Christen2020lsd,Kum2014jamia,vatsalan2017hbbdt}.
 On the other hand, since each masked $q$ contains the minimum number of wildcards, the domain expert is still able to use the masked $q$ to meaningfully classify a record pair as a match or as a non-match.
-Offering such utility is again desirable in record linkage systems~\cite{chi18}.
-Record linkage is an important application for our techniques, because no existing approach can provide privacy and utility guarantees when releasing linkage results to domain experts~\cite{soups19}.
-In particular, existing approaches~\cite{Kum2014jamia,soups19} recognize the need to offer privacy by preventing the domain expert from distinguishing between a small number of individuals, but provide \emph{no algorithm} for offering such privacy, let alone an algorithm offering utility guarantees as we do.